Louis-QiuyuLu/Louis-QiuyuLu.github.io/_pages/notes-on-stem.md

 # Fundamental Commonly Covered in Undergraduate

 - **Mathematical methods in physics**
   - ODEs and PDEs, Contour Integral, Green’s functions, and variational methods.
 Special functions like Legendre, Bessel, and spherical harmonics appear often.
-Group theory and Lie algebra is also helpful for advanced theory.
+Group theory and Lie algebra are also helpful for advanced theory.
   - [*Hassani*](https://link.springer.com/book/10.1007/978-3-319-01195-0) is good for a general overview and advanced details.
 Numerical methods texts are more practical.

 - **Computational methods**